urigott/whatifact/README.md

-# antifact
+# whatifact
 ## A Counter Factual Exploration Tool

-Counter Factual explanations are a methdology to investigate model's predictions. antifact allows data scientists to play with their population features, and find out how predictions are changed.
+Counter Factual explanations are a methdology to investigate model's predictions. whatifact allows data scientists to play with their population features, and find out how predictions are changed.

 Specifically, it allows to ask "what-if" questions:
 - What would the model predict if a record belonged to a man, instead of a woman?